Swollen Gums Around One Tooth: 7 Possible Causes

 There are several types of gum abscesses, including gingival, periapical, and periodontal abscesses.

-In the case of a gingival abscess, something is stuck in the space between your gum and tooth, usually food.
-This causes your body to respond with severe inflammation and swelling.
+A gingival abscess occurs when something gets stuck in the space between your gum and tooth, usually food.
+This triggers your body to respond with significant inflammation and swelling.

 Common symptoms of a gingival abscess include:

-- Isolated swelling that looks like a ball or nodule of varying size on the gum.
+• Isolated swelling that looks like a pimple or nodule near the gum line.

-- A clear yellow fluid (pus) leaking from the gum line.
+• A clear yellow fluid (pus) is leaking from the gum line.

-Treating a gingival abscess primarily involves removing the foreign object from your gum.
-Once that’s done, the swelling will subside, and your gums will return to their healthy state.
+Treating a gingival abscess mainly involves removing the foreign object from your gum.

 3. You May Have a Tooth Infection